vgsolar2/easunpy/README.md

 # EasunPy

+**DISCLAIMER:** This is a personal project for local monitoring of Easun ISolar inverters and has no affiliation with EASUN POWER CO., LTD or any related companies.
+This project is shared "as is" without any warranty or commitment to maintenance.
+Use at your own risk.

+This project is open source and shared with no commercial interest.
+It is intended for personal use and educational purposes only.

 EasunPy is a Python library and monitoring tool for Easun ISolar inverters.
 It provides both a command-line interface for monitoring and a Home Assistant integration through HACS.

 ## Features